tokenika/tokenika.github.io/web/web.md

 * As the EOS blockchain is not live yet, what is being distributed are ERC20-based tokens on the Ethereum platform, which will be mapped 1:1 to proper EOS tokens once the system is launched.
-* What it means is that you need to trust the company which runs the distribution ([BlockOne]((http://block.one/))) to fulfill its promise.
+* What it means is that you need to trust the company which runs the distribution ([BlockOne]((http://block.one/))) to fulfill their promise.
 They have very strong motivation to do so, as it is well explained [here](https://steemit.com/eos/@cob/shedding-some-light-on-the-eos-token-purchase-agreement).
-* The distribution started in June 2017 and will last over a period of approximately one year, till June 2018.
+* The distribution started in June 2017 and will last on a daily basis over a period of approximately one year, till June 2018.
 This coincides with the system going live.

 For more details regarding the distribution please refer to [the official website](https://eos.io/) and [this excellent guide](https://steemit.com/eos/@trogdor/the-eos-ico-for-dummies).